 I sometimes compare the situation of a small child with a young person who gets a one off ‘pocket money’ from their parents before they go out into the wider world to find a regular income without the support from their parents.
 The pocket money wears off around 6 months and then they may go through a hardship with little money until they find a regular income…

-From 3 months onwards infants build up their own immunoglobulins (IgG, IgM and IgA).
-While they do this there is a real low in the defence mechanism which starts around 6 months and continues until school age.
+So from 3 months onwards infants build up their own immunoglobulins (IgG, IgM and IgA).
+While they do this there is a real lack of defence mechanism which is most noticeable around 6 months and continues until school age.
 It is only after children meet most common viruses by contact with other sick children they learn how to fight it.
-We do also know that infection occurs from asymptomatic adults (and asymptomatic children) who may spread a particular virus without showing any signs of illness but carry the virus.
+We do also know that infections can be spread by asymptomatic adults or children who may not show any signs of illness but carry the virus.
 That is why your child may still get infections when at home and not in nursery or school.

 This is the combined level of all immunoglobulins of a small child from the previous graph and shows the actual level of protection a child has in the first 5 years of life.
 This is well ‘short’ of the average level of protection we as adults have.
 Hence it is normal for children to have many infections at that particular age.